There is no content to display.

 Dentine – below the enamel is the dentine.
 It’s calcified and is a yellow bone-like substance.
 It’s softer than enamel and is vulnerable to decay when the tooth enamel is damaged.

 Cementum – a yellowish tissue that covers the root of the teeth to protect it and holds the ligament in place.

 Pulp – is the centre of the tooth and is consist of blood vessels, nerves and other soft tissues that are responsible for delivering nutrients and signals to the teeth.

 Do you have a healthy tooth anatomy?
 Keeping them clean and white is crucial to your dental and general wellbeing.
 If you want to improve the health of your teeth and entire mouth, visit your dental partners in Northmead here at Smiles First Dental.

 Our dental experts will provide you with the best oral health education to use at home.
 Our in-office dental treatments such as dental cleanings and many others keep your teeth as healthy and as strong as ever so you can prevent common tooth problems such as decay and cavities.

 Call us today to know more about our PAY NO GAP Offer, which includes: Check-up, Scale & Clean, Fluoride, and X-rays.
 If you are with a Private Health Fund, we can provide you with NO GAP preventive treatments!
-Book online or call (02) 9630 9996.
+Book online or call your Northmead dentist on (02) 9630 9996.